yuanx749/complex_systems/README.md

 ## Install

+Use as an application:

 ```bash
 pip install -r requirements.txt
 ```

+Then work only in the repo root directory.

-Alternatively on Windows, using `setuptools`, run in the cloned directory:
+Alternatively, use as a package.
+On Windows, using `setuptools`, run in the cloned directory:

 ```bash
 python -m pip install --upgrade pip